 This post will share our favorite game changing closet organization tips and tricks, perfect for small closets.

 A new season is upon us, and that means it’s time to clean and organize.
-A great place to start is by cleaning and reorganizing your closet.
+A great place to start your college organization journey is by cleaning and reorganizing your closet.
 Since closets are used so much, especially by those of us who love fashion, your hard work is sure to pay off in this space.